tmfarrell/tmfarrell.github.io/about.md

 set of writings, it might be called "of measure and machine".
 Or just as easily "portraits by an (bio)engineer as a young man".
 Or probably some other equally arbitrary/gratuitous set of strings, meant to rapture souls and convey intelligent coolness.
-Ado, I am not.
-As such you'll have to take this/ these for exactly what's written, not what's advertised.
+Ado, I'm not.
+You'll have to take this/ these for exactly what's written, not what's advertised.
 -->